5-Day In Venice Italy - Top 10 Photo Spots

 The taxi driver told me: whenever they saw someone running to them that early, they knew most likely the passenger made the same mistake and had to go to the other airport.
 So this happened often!

-Anyway, after two major incidents in Italy this time, plus another one when all my cash was stolen in Rome almost 20 years ago, I still love this country and will possibly come back again.
+Anyway, after two major incidents in Italy this time, plus another one when all my cash was stolen in Rome almost 20 years ago, I still love this country and will possibly come back again, thanks to the photos that typically reminded me of the good memories.
 (In fact, we visited Rome and Milan in two separate trips 2 to 3 months later).

 Venice's unique charm, with its meandering canals and timeless architecture, offers endless opportunities for stunning photography.
 Each corner of this city has a story to tell.
 So, pack your camera, get lost in the labyrinthine streets, and let the magic of Venice inspire your photography.
 Happy shooting!